sanity-io/sanity-template-nextjs-landing-pages/README.md

 - Structured content using [Sanity.io](https://www.sanity.io)
 - Global deployment on [Vercel](https://vercel.com)

-## Quick start

-1. Clone this repository
-2. `npm install` in the project root folder on local
-3. `npm run dev` to start the studio and frontend locally
-   - Your studio should be running on [http://localhost:3333](http://localhost:3333)
-   - Your frontend should be running on [http://localhost:3000](http://localhost:3000)
-4. `npm run build` to build to production locally

 ## Deploy changes

-Netlify automatically deploys new changes commited to master on GitHub.
-If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).
+Vercel automatically deploys new changes commited to master on GitHub.
+If you want to change deployment branch, do so in [Customizing the Production Branch on Verce;](https://vercel.com/docs/concepts/git#customizing-the-production-branch).

 ## Stuck?
 Get help